German government response to the COVID-19 pandemic: November 2020

 On 1 November, Spahn called for the public to prepare for "months of restrictions and abstinence".
 At a press conference on 2 November, Merkel also spoke of the need to "limit private contacts", saying that the measures were intended to create conditions for a "tolerable December".

 Ahead of a meeting of chancellor Merkel with the state ministers-presidents on 16 November, a draft proposal by the federal government surfaced which called for a universal mask requirement in schools including during breaks, as well as other measures.
 After strong resistance of the state chiefs, Merkel conceded to their demand to postpone any decision until a further meeting to be held the following week.

 On 25 November, as it emerged that the lockdown had to date served to stabilise daily infection numbers but not reduced them, chancellor Merkel and the leaders of the federal states agreed to an extension of the partial lockdown until at least 20 December.
-From 1 December, social gathering restrictions will be tightened to allow only private gatherings of at most five people from at most two different households, down from a previous limit of ten people, not counting children up to 14 years of age.
-This limit will be temporarily raised again to ten people for the period from 21 December 2020 until 1 January 2021, covering Christmas.
+From 1 December, social gathering restrictions were to be tightened to allow only private gatherings of at most five people from at most two different households, down from a previous limit of ten people, not counting children up to 14 years of age.
+This limit was to be temporarily raised again to ten people for the period from 21 December 2020 until 1 January 2021, covering Christmas.
 Individual states are authorised to further tighten these restrictions in districts with more than 200 diagnosed infections per 100,000 residents in the past seven days.
 To reduce the transmission risk at Christmas gatherings, the start of school holidays was planned for 19 December.
-Retail outlets with more than 800 square metres of sales area will be required to leave 20 square metres of space for each customer, up from the previous requirement of 10.
+Retail outlets with more than 800 square metres of sales area were to be required to leave 20 square metres of space for each customer, up from the previous requirement of 10.

 On 27 November, the total number of reported infections since the start of the pandemic reached one million.